soegaard/racket-poppler/README.md

 The library was tested on OS X using a version of libpoppler compiled with the same version of Cairo as DrRacket uses.
 Do *not* expect other versions of libpoppler to work.
-See https://github.com/soegaard/racket-osx-libs for binaries.
+See [1] for binaries. for binaries.

 The library is based on code by Michael Wilber (https://github.com/gcr/pdf-render).